vicwomg/jamtrip/README.md

 - Open Spotlight Search (CMD + space, or click the upper right magnifying glass icon), type "Security & Privacy" and launch.
 (Or System Preferences > Security & Privacy)
 - Click the "General" button and click "Open Anyway" towards the bottom, where it lists the blocked package.
 - Then click "Open" in the next security confirmation window to complete the installation.
-- It will want you to restart the machine.
+- It will want you to restart the machine, do that.

 #### Windows